marcpage/pylavi/docs/file.md

 The size of the Resource Data section is indicated by `Data Size` in the [File Header](#file-header).
 There may be gaps between actual resource data blocks.
 The location and metadata for each resource can be found in the [Metadata](#metadata) section of the file.
+The offset of data is always padded to 4 bytes.

 #### Resource Data Block